dyrel78/INFO_201/milestone1/milestone1.md

 * **Stakeholders:** Customers who shop from HV Lo-fi often
 * **Description:** Membership scheme that customers can sign up to online, will ask for the same details contained on the membership sign-up form such as name,phone,email as well as an option to pick their favourite genres, decades and artists.
 * **Justification:** This enables people to sign up without having to do so in person.
-* **Priority:** Must have - can access benefits of loyalty scheme, client has said that it would be useful.
+* **Priority:** Could have - can access benefits of loyalty scheme, client has said that it would be useful.
-* **Notes** Follow up that ther musical preferences and favourite artists could show up on their page more often if they are logged on
+* **Notes** Follow up on priority, also if albums of musical preferences and favourite artists could show up on their page more often if they are logged on.

  ### __Descriptive Catalogue__